Introduction to Info Source

 Institutional Functions, Programs and Activities

-Engineering and Operations is responsible for managing and overseeing the planning, design, and construction of the Bridge, US and Canada Ports of Entry and Michigan Interchange.
+Engineering is responsible for managing, providing governance, best practices, and project management oversight for the planning, design, and construction of the Bridge, US and Canada Ports of Entry and Michigan Interchange.
 This includes roads and bridges, buildings, utilities, and environmental aspects of the P3 project.

 The team is focused on compliance with design and construction requirements, meeting safety, quality, schedule, and cost objectives.

-The Engineering & Operations team also focus on the long-term operations, maintenance and rehabilitation requirements of the project and the transition from construction to operations.
+The Operations team focuses on the long-term operations, maintenance and rehabilitation requirements of the project and the transition from construction to operations.
 This includes commissioning, building maintenance systems, tolling, intelligent transportation systems and traffic operations.
 Operational components span the lifetime of the bridge and are designed to improve the day-to-day travel experience for people and goods movement between Canada and the US.

 Description: Includes records related to the design and implementation of the Gordie Howe International Bridge and the infrastructure associated with it.
 Includes records detailing environmental observation, planning, testing, monitoring, mitigation, and actions.
 Includes records detailing communications between involved parties (government and private).
 Includes conceptual and detailed designs and design documents (foundation reports, wind engineering studies, specifications) for the bridge and the infrastructure associated with it.
 Includes final signed and sealed construction drawings, construction documents (method statements, inspection and test plans, material approval reports, review submittals, records and mandatory reports) as well as work schedules.
 Includes progress reports, inspection and test reports, and quality documentation related to on-site activities.
 Includes support documents for contracts with third parties.
 Includes the management of contracts.
 Includes financial records, including payment records and invoices.
 Includes records detailing utility relocation plans and agreements regarding utilities.
 Records related to the design, build, finance, operation and maintenance of the Gordie Howe International Bridge project.
 Includes standards and specifications and spatial information.
 Includes records related to security, safety, traffic analysis, traffic management, and intelligent transportation systems.
 Includes records related to landscape architecture and urban design, tolling, railways, non-motorized vehicles, buildings, pavement markings, drainage, roadways, visual quality and lighting.